Sukhumvit Road: In the Bangkok Metropolitan Area

-In the capital, Sukhumvit Road serves as a main commercial street, and this section is often congested, even at late evening or early morning hours.
+In the capital, Sukhumvit Road serves as a main commercial street, and this section is often congested, even in the late evening or early morning hours.
 The Chalerm Maha Nakhon Expressway has an exit at Soi 1.
 Ratchadaphisek Road crosses Sukhumvit at the Asok (Asoke) intersection.

 The Sukhumvit area of Bangkok is easily accessible on the Sukhumvit line of the BTS Skytrain, which runs from Khu Khot in Lam Luk Ka, Pathum Thani through the Silom Line interchange at Siam up to Kheha in the centre of Samut Prakan province.
 The MRT's Sukhumvit Station interchanges with the Skytrain at Asok.
 The Eastern portion of the Sukhumvit Line is built on top of Sukhumvit Road (including Rama I and Phloen Chit Roads) from Siam to Kheha station.

 The Sois are numbered from west to east, with odd numbers branching off north-east of Sukhumvit, and even numbers branching off south-west.

 The area between Sukhumvit Soi 1 and Sukhumvit Soi 63 is popular as residential area for western expatriates.
 Japanese nationals tend to prefer from Soi 21 Asok intersection upwards, especially Soi Thong Lo.
 Rentals tend to be higher in the even numbered streets between Soi 8 and Soi 28 and in the odd numbered streets between Soi 15 and Soi 39.
 Soi 12 is occupied mainly by Indian expatriates.
-The beginning of Soi 12 also has a Koreatown with several Korean restaurants and grocery stores.
-Koreatown is across the road from the Korean Cultural Centre.
+The beginning of Soi 12 also has a Koreatown with several Korean restaurants and grocery stores, across the road from the Korean Cultural Centre.